POPULAR MUSIC AND MUSIC PRODUCTION (PERFORMANCE AND PRODUCTION)

-Standard College entry requirements: 5 GCSEs at grade 4 or above, including Maths and English Language or Literature and the ability to play an instrument well.
+Standard College entry requirements: 5 GCSEs at grade 4 or above, including Maths and English Language or Literature and Musical ability or knowledge of Music software.

 All music students on A Level or Vocational Music courses at Richard Huish College will receive a bursary off the cost of instrumental or vocal tuition.

 To find out more information on the Music Bursary please click here.